pronique/CakePHP-ProUtils-Plugin/readme.md

 ## Behaviors

 * CsvExport           - adds the ability to export csv data from the model.
-* CustomSluggable     - dynamic slugs generated from multiple fields
+* CustomSluggable     - dynamic slugs generated from multiple fieldsx
 * EventDispatcher     - adds CakeEvent dispatchers for all common Model callbacks.
 * Revisionable        - maintains a versioned copy of each record change in another table.